 International students with other types of visas are also eligible to attend the College.
-The student must present proof of immigration status and type for purposes of determining tuition rate (see Determination of Residency for Tuition Purposes Policy and Procedures).
+Tuition rate will be determined based on the visa type noted on the student's application, which is certified by signature. (see Determination of Residency for Tuition Purposes Policy and Procedures).

-E. English as a Second Language (ESL) Students
+E. Credit-seeking English as a Second Language (ESL) Students

-An ESL student must:
+A credit-seeking ESL student must:

 - 1. Complete and submit an application for admission. - 2.
 Take the Accuplacer ESL exam in the Testing Center (allow three hours for testing) and obtain a copy of the Accuplacer ESL exam results. - 3.
 Obtain minimum placement scores on the Accuplacer ESL exam to enroll in Academic ESL courses.
-Students whose scores fall below the established minimum will be limited to enrollment in Basic or Targeted ESL Continuing Education courses until such time that they are able to demonstrate proficiency required for enrollment in Academic ESL courses.
+Students whose scores fall below the established minimum will be limited to enrollment in Basic or Targeted ESL Continuing Education courses until such time that they are able to demonstrate proficiency required for enrollment in Academic ESL courses. - a.

-- a.
 If the minimum score for Academic placement is achieved, students should arrange to meet with an academic advisor.
 Continue with the Admissions Policy and Procedures Section V.B.6 to complete the registration process. - b.
 If the minimum score for Academic ESL placement has not been met, students must arrange to meet with the ESL program manager.
 The ESL program manager will assist students in determining which Continuing Education ESL program is appropriate for them and help them complete the registration process.